How to calculate 22% VAT from a net price or gross total

 Read full disclaimerGuide

-VAT Calculator is a free online tool that adds VAT to a net amount or removes VAT from a gross total so you can see tax, taxable base and final amount clearly.
+VAT Calculator is a free online tool that adds VAT to a net amount or removes VAT from a gross total so you can see taxable base, tax value and final amount clearly.

 Workflow